 Chris' unparalleled success in civil litigation includes the largest verdict - $61 million - ever in U.S. history for individuals subjected to racial and ethnic discrimination and harassment in violation of their civil rights.
 The case involved two Lebanese-Americans who after 9/11 were repeatedly taunted by their manager and coworkers as "terrorists," "sand niggers," and other slurs.

 Demonstrating Chris' passion for justice and commitment to his clients no matter the prejudice in society, Chris took the case after 10 other law firms, the NAACP, and ACLU all had rejected it.
 For his outstanding success in the case, California Lawyer magazine awarded Chris its prestigious California Lawyer of the Year Award.

 Chris supervises all cases litigated by the Dolan Law Firm.
 He has obtained jury verdicts or settlements of more than $1 million in an additional 20 cases.
 Some of the settlements in these cases were in excess of $10 million but were confidential and cannot be listed.
-Significant awards obtained by Chris for his clients include:
+A representative sample of awards in personal injury lawsuits and employment law cases obtained by Chris for his clients include:

-- $6 million recovery in wrongful death action brought by husband whose wife was killed in a head-on collision due to the other driver crossing the center line;
+* $6,500,000 recovery in wrongful death action brought by husband whose wife was killed in a head-on collision due to driver crossing the center line;

-- $4.25 settlement for 13-year old boy who suffered permanent brain damage after being struck by a vehicle while walking in a crosswalk at a street intersection;
+- $4,250,000 recovery for 13-year old boy who suffered permanent brain damage after being struck by a vehicle while walking in a crosswalk at a street intersection;

-- $2.5 million settlement for female employee of Fortune 500 company subjected to discrimination and termination for having protested the use of homophobic slurs and statements made in the workplace by senior company executives.
+- $2,500,000 recovery for female employee of Fortune 500 company subjected to discrimination and termination for having protested the use of homophobic slurs and statements made in the workplace by senior company executives

 A Leader Among Trial Lawyers